Generalised bayesian sample copula of order $m$: Numerical analyses

 The information provided by CONSAR allows workers to choose the AFORE that can provide them with the best benefits in their retirement.
 Because of its importance, we consider two of these statistics: Net Return Indicator (IRN), which is an indicator of the average of the short, medium and long-term returns offered by a investment fund, above the cost of a life annuity, minus the applicable commissions, and reflects the past performance obtained by the investments in each fund; and the tracking error (ES), an indicator that shows the average difference between the actual investment path fund and the optimal glide path.

 In general, it is considered that these two variables, IRN and ES, maintain a positive dependency relationship, that is, a higher return may present a higher error (risk).
 We use our semiparametric copula model to verify this assumption and quantify the possible degree of dependence.
+If these two variables were independent or negative dependent, workers might be able to freely chose the AFORE that maximises the IRN without incurring in any risk.
 Available data consists of $n=100$ observations of variables IRN and ES in December of 2021.
 As a first step we apply the rank transformation given in \eqref{eq:rank} to the original data.
 In Figure \ref{fig:realdata} we show scatter plots of the original data (upper left panel), and the rank transformed data (upper right panel).
+Note that the scale of the data changes, but the main features of dependence are maintained.

 To define the prior distribution we took the same definitions indicated in the simulations of the previous section, $a=0.1$, $b=0.1$, $c_{j,k} \in \{0,1,2\}$, except for $m$, this parameter is considered to take values $m\in\{4,5\}$, due to the reduction in the number of observations in the sample with respect to the sample size of the previous section.
 We consider the same MCMC specifications as those used for the simulation study.
+Our posterior sampling procedure behaves well with good convergence of the chains and the adaptation reaches the desire target.
+Computational times using an Intel core i7 microprocessor average around 30 minutes.

-In table \ref{tab:realdata} we report some GOF measures, say the Spearman's rho estimate and the LPML.
+In Table \ref{tab:realdata} we report some GOF measures, say the Spearman's rho estimate and the LPML.
 According to the LPML the values $m=5$ and $c=2$ are preferred.
-The 95\% credible interval estimate of the Spearman's rho is $(0.003,0.278)$, which confirms that the association is positive.
-For the reference, the sample Spearman's rho takes the value of $0.177$, however there is no way of knowing if this values is significantly positive.
+The 95\% credible interval estimate of the Spearman's rho is $(0.003,0.282)$, which confirms that the association is positive.
+For the reference, the sample Spearman's rho takes the value of $0.177$, however there is no way of knowing if this value is significantly positive.
 Our model confirms that it is.
 These estimates suggest that there is a positive (weak) dependence between the return and the risk in an investment fund.
+Therefore, workers must pay attention at the IRN indicator as well as the ES in order to choose a fund manager.
 Finally, in Figure \ref{fig:realdata}, we also show the Bayesian estimators for the copula density as a heatmap (bottom left panel) and for the copula CDF as a perspective plot (bottom right panel).
+In the heatmap we can appreciate slightly more intense colors in the $45$ degrees diagonal, which confirms the existence of a positive dependence.